makrai/notes/doddapaneni2107-primer-multiling-lm.md

 * Multilingual Language Models (MLLMs) such as mBERT, XLM, XLM-R
 * success in zero shot transfer learning
 * a large body of work in
-  * building bigger MLLMs covering a large number of languages
+  * bigger MLLMs covering a large number of languages
-  * creating exhaustive benchmarks covering a wider variety of tasks and langs
+  * benchmarks covering a wide variety of tasks and langs
-  * analysing their performance on monolingual, zero shot crosslingual, & biling
+  * performance on monolingual, zero shot crosslingual, & biling
-  * understanding the universal language patterns (if any) learnt by MLLMs and
+  * universal language patterns (if any) learnt by MLLMs and
   * augmenting the (often) limited capacity of MLLMs to improve their performance on seen or even unseen languages.
 In this survey, we review them